-What is an allergen?
+What is an allergy food?

 - cow's milk

-- tree nuts (almonds, Brazil nuts, cashew nuts, coconut, hazelnuts, macadamia nuts, pecans, pine nuts, pistachios and walnuts)
+- tree nuts (almonds, Brazil nuts, cashew nuts, hazelnuts, macadamia nuts, pecans, pine nuts, pistachios and walnuts)

 - shellfish (including prawns, crab and lobster)